 This is the most important thing to remember about this trip of ours: it’s not a nine-month vacation for us.
 The entire time, we’re doing our darndest to keep up with our work so that we continue to bring in the same level of income as when we’re living in one place.

 It means I write posts while we’re on planes when I’d rather veg with a book.
-It means holing up in Sydney, Australia for weeks to create an e-course instead of exploring the fourth most expensive city in the world.
+It means holing up in Sydney, Australia for weeks to catch up on work instead of exploring the fourth most expensive city in the world.
 It means searching hither and yon for a sliver of internet access so I can publish posts, answer emails, record podcasts, and post on social media.
 And it’s been hard.
 We’re actually working harder than when we’re home, simply because the work itself is harder to do from the road.

 Kyle can currently work from anywhere as well, and we don’t think this will always be the case (hence one of the reasons we’re doing the trip now).
 We realize how fortunate we are to have two working adults who can do their jobs from anywhere—it’s the main way this trip is possible for us.